 Tired of procurement pain?
 Our AI-powered platform automates the painful parts of identifying, qualifying, and responding to Canadian opportunities so you can focus on what you do best: delivering quality goods and services to government.

-Standing Offers
+Standing offers

 I. Introduction